microsoft/OMS-Agent-for-Linux/tools/LogCollector/OMS_Linux_Agent_Log_Collector.md

 ```

 **Note:**
-The tool can be run directly using the python script: (optional)
+The tool can be run directly using the python script: (optional) (you may need to use `python2` or `python3` if your python command is unaliased)
 ```
 sudo python omslinux_agentlog.py [-h] -s <SR Number> [-c <Company Name>]
 ```